Riotinto Railway: Layout and characteristics

-The Riotinto railway, which used a metric gauge, came to have a main line of more than 80 kilometers in length.
+The Riotinto Railway, which used a metric gauge, came to have a main line of more than 80 kilometers in length.
 Throughout the route, the single track was predominant, although between Río Tinto-Estación and Marín there was a dual track section due to the intense traffic.
 The main line ran parallel to the course of the Tinto River, with a winding route and an average gradient of 1.176%, although in its last section it ran over a flat and smooth area.
 In any case, the orographical difficulties of the area led to the construction of up to 8 bridges and 5 tunnels, as well as numerous trenches.

 Initially, a dozen stations or sidings were built to regulate the line's traffic, to which new ones would be added later with the construction of the branch lines.
 Among all of them, the Río Tinto-Estación complex stood out, which constituted an important railway junction where the tracks that went to Nerva and Zalamea la Real converged.
 The general workshops and a large shunting yard were located in Huelva; the traffic of the entire network was also controlled from this station.
 Several signal cabins were also built along the route to control switches and signals.
 Currently, only a section of about 11 kilometers between the stations of Talleres Mina and Los Frailes remains operational, while the main railway facilities of the line are located in the complex of Zarandas-Naya.

 Rolling stock

-Riotinto's rolling stock was one of the most important of all Spanish railways in its time.
-Throughout its history, it employed a total of up to 143 steam locomotives, 9 diesel traction locomotives and as many electric locomotives — the latter destined for subway exploitation in the mines.
+The railway's rolling stock was one of the largest of all Spanish railways in its time.
+Throughout its history, it employed a total of up to 143 steam locomotives, 9 diesel traction locomotives and as many electric locomotives — the latter destined for subsurface travel in the mines.
 It had about 1,300 wagons of different types and about 2,000 mine cars for the transport of minerals and goods.
 The RTC also acquired 36 passenger cars for passenger traffic, as well as some railcars.
 Since 1987, the Río Tinto Foundation has managed to preserve part of the legacy railway heritage.
 Nowadays, steam locomotives no. 14 and 51, as well as diesel tractors no. 931, 932, and 933 remain in working order.